 I have struggled to find a pair of wide snow boots for my toddler for the longest time.
 I found that most snow boots are too stiff and heavy, but these are lighter weight and most flexible.
-I wish could tighten them more, but they are way better than his other rain boots because I can at least tighten them in the back a little.
 We live in Alaska, where it rains a lot in the fall and snows in the winter, so I love how versatile these boots are!

-These are reviews from parents who have tried these snow boots and most of them are really pleased about them!
+These are reviews from parents who have tried these snow boots and most of them have been really pleased with them!

 Have you tried a pair of these snow boot styles before?
-Is there a snow boot that you would recommend for toddler’s with wide feet?
-Please share your thoughts and experiences below so other parents can benefit from your experiences.
+Is there a snow boot style that you can recommend for a toddler with wide feet?
+Please share your findings below so other parents can benefit from your experiences.